Siddhantshukla1657/ammachi_ai/DEPLOYMENT_GUIDE.md

 1. Verify your MongoDB connection string is correct
 2. Make sure your MongoDB cluster allows connections from your backend server's IP

+### Market API Returning Demo Data
+If the market API is still returning demo data:
+1. Verify `MARKET_API_KEY` is correctly set in backend environment variables
+2. Check that the API key has access to the market data resource
+3. Restart the backend server after updating environment variables

 ## Testing Your Deployment

 1. Visit your deployed frontend: https://ammachiai.vercel.app
 2. Try to register a new account
 3. Try to log in with an existing account
 4. Try Google Sign-In
+5. Test Market Prices page - should show real data, not demo data
+6. Test Weather page - should show real weather data
+7. Test Chatbot - should respond to messages (may show fallback responses if Dialogflow not configured)

 If any of these fail, check the browser console for errors and the backend logs for more information.